holdeeno/workforce-dashboard/README.md

 4. **Present Results**: Show interactive compensation breakdown
 5. **Print Report**: Generate professional summary for candidates

+### Recruitment Summary

+- **Overview**: Provides a summary of recruitment efforts, showing performance metrics and analysis for informed decision-making.
+- **Usage**: Navigate to `/recruitment-summary.html`.
+This feature aggregates data from interviews to provide a comprehensive view of recruitment strategies and results.

+### Delete Features

+- **Mark as Inactive**: Temporarily removes the installer from active lists without deleting their records permanently.
+- **Permanent Delete**: Completely removes the installer's record from the system, useful for long-term data management.

 ### For Financial Planning

 1. **Configure Parameters**: Set per-diem rates and bonus thresholds